AMileychik/Nike/README.md

 # Nike

-# Home module
+## Home Module

-Overview:
+### Overview

-The HomeViewController in this app serves as the main entry screen for the Nike app, displaying various sections such as welcome messages, top picks, promotions, and more.
-This is achieved through a series of UITableView sections that dynamically load and display data retrieved from the network.
+The `HomeViewController` in this app serves as the main entry screen for the Nike app, displaying various sections such as welcome messages, top picks, promotions, and more.
+This is achieved through a series of `UITableView` sections that dynamically load and display data retrieved from the network.

-Sections:
+### Sections

-    1. Welcome Section
+1. **Welcome Section**
-    -   Displays a personalized greeting based on the time of day, such as “Good Morning”, “Good Afternoon”, etc.
+   Displays a personalized greeting based on the time of day, such as “Good Morning”, “Good Afternoon”, etc.
-    -   This section is generated dynamically from a date-based welcome message.
+   This section is generated dynamically from a date-based welcome message.

-    2. Because You Like Section
+2. **Because You Like Section**
-    -   This section presents a list of products or categories tailored to the user’s preferences, such as top picks or favorite items.
+   Presents a list of products or categories tailored to the user’s preferences, such as top picks or favorite items.
-    -   The data is provided via a Header and a list of Product models, and the section header can be customized.
+   The data is provided via a Header and a list of Product models, and the section header can be customized.

-    3. Promo Section
+3. **Promo Section**
-    -   A carousel displaying promotional products or offers.
+   A carousel displaying promotional products or offers.
-    -   Tapping on any promo will navigate to detailed information about the promotion.
+   Tapping on any promo will navigate to detailed information about the promotion.

-    4. New From Nike Section
+4. **New From Nike Section**
-    -   This section showcases newly released products or collections from Nike, also provided with a Header for categorization.
+   Showcases newly released products or collections from Nike, also provided with a Header for categorization.
-    -   Tapping on any item in this section navigates to a detailed view of the product.
+   Tapping on any item in this section navigates to a detailed view of the product.

-    5. Stories For You Section
+5. **Stories For You Section**
-    -   Displays Nike-related content such as articles, videos, or stories that are curated for the user.
+   Displays Nike-related content such as articles, videos, or stories that are curated for the user.
-    -   Tapping on a story will lead to more detailed information.
+   Tapping on a story will lead to more detailed information.

-    6. Thank You Section
+6. **Thank You Section**
-    -   A final section that thanks the user for using the app or participating in a promotion, possibly showcasing a product or offer.
+   A final section that thanks the user for using the app or participating in a promotion, possibly showcasing a product or offer.

-Key Components
+### Key Components

-    -   ViewModel (HomeViewModel):
+- **ViewModel (`HomeViewModel`)**
-    -   Handles the logic for data fetching and state management.
+  Handles the logic for data fetching and state management.
-    -   Supports various events like tapping on promotional items, refreshing data, etc.
+  Supports various events like tapping on promotional items, refreshing data, etc.
-    -   It updates the UI based on the current state (initial, loading, loaded, error).
+  Updates the UI based on the current state (initial, loading, loaded, error).

-    -   Table View (HomeTableView):
+- **Table View (`HomeTableView`)**
-    -   A custom UITableView used to display the various sections dynamically.
+  A custom `UITableView` used to display the various sections dynamically.
-    -   Each section is represented by a custom table view cell, such as WelcomeCell, PromoCarouselCell, etc.
+  Each section is represented by a custom table view cell, such as `WelcomeCell`, `PromoCarouselCell`, etc.

-    -   Navigation:
+- **Navigation**
-    -   Various sections can lead to detailed screens, such as product detail screens, promo detail screens, and more.
+  Various sections can lead to detailed screens, such as product detail screens, promo detail screens, and more.
-    -   Navigation is handled via the push method that adds new view controllers to the navigation stack.
+  Navigation is handled via the `push` method that adds new view controllers to the navigation

 Features: